Car insurance for college students

 Good student discount

-Many insurers offer discounts to young drivers who are good students.
-At Progressive, in most states, you'll get around a 10% discount* on your Progressive auto policy if your child is a full-time student, under the age of 23, and has a B average or better.*
+Many insurers offer discounts for young drivers on a policy who are also good students.
+In most states, you'll get around a 10% discount* on your Progressive auto policy if your child is a full-time student, under the age of 23, and has a B average or better.†

 Distant college student discount

-Some insurers also offer discounts to students who go away to school and don't take a car.
-Depending on the state, you'll get a discount for college students on your policy (as long as they're 22 or younger and enrolled at an educational institution that's more than 100 miles away from home.†
+Some insurers also offer distant student discounts for college students who go away to school and don't take a car.
+Depending on the state, you'll get a discount for any full-time college students on your Progressive auto insurance policy if they're 22 or younger and enrolled at an educational institution that's more than 100 miles away from home.†

-How to keep (or add) a college student on your auto policy
+How to keep (or add) a college student on your policy

 Current Progressive customers